Skip to main content

 Live Action Mulan

 Notable for being the second-highest grossing film of 2017, Disney’s Beauty and the Beast remake had most of the elements that made us all fall in love with its source material.
-Emma Watson was the perfect casting choice for everyone’s favorite Princess, Belle.
+Emma Watson was the perfect casting choice for everyone’s favorite bibliophile princess, Belle.
 And we hear Ewan McGregor sing again as the candelabra, Lumiere!
-The movie is, of course, not without criticism—from how some of the objects just look all a little too eerie talking, considering how lifelike they are, to the matter of Belle’s iconic yellow ballgown, which some found a little too plain.
+The movie is, of course, not without criticism—from how some of the objects just look all a little too eerie, considering how lifelike they are, to the matter of Belle’s iconic yellow ball gown, which some found a little too plain, and the whole disingenuous “gay” subplot with LeFou that was barely noticeable in the slightest.

-Lady and the Tramp has an unfair advantage from the other remakes on this list, because they used real dogs to make it.
-So our furry actors get a higher ranking because of it.
+Lady and the Tramp has an unfair advantage over the other remakes on this list because they used real dogs to make it.
+Sorry, but the furry actors get a higher ranking because of it.
 The film follows the story of two dogs from very different worlds who fall in love and find a home of their own.
-It also notably cut out some of the original’s problematic themes—which was, of course, an excellent call.
+It also notably cut out some of the problematic themes from the original animated film—which was, of course, an excellent call.
 Actress Yvette Nicole Brown, who played Aunt Sara, even adopted one of the dogs after production.
 Adorable.

-For the most part, though, Burton’s Underland embodies the whimsy spirit of Carroll’s work.
-Plus, Alice In Wonderland features featured stellar performances from Mia Wasikowka, Anne Hathaway, and the late Alan Rickman.
+For the most part, though, Burton’s Underland embodies the whimsical spirit of Carroll’s work.
+Plus, Alice in Wonderland features stellar performances from Mia Wasikowska, Anne Hathaway, and the late Alan Rickman.

 There were tears shed, I tell you.
 TEARS.